okapigirl/sawyer-sage/enm-context.md

 Ryan's mouth curves—sharp, understanding.
 "Got it.
 No fluid evidence."
 He wipes his hand on the sheets without making it a thing, then his whole demeanor shifts.
 His hand finds your hip, gripping hard enough you'll feel it tomorrow.
 "Good.
 Because last time I was asking."
 His voice drops into pure command.
 "This time I'm telling you what's happening."
-He positions himself, the head of his cock pressing against you.
+He positions himself, the head of him pressing against you.
 His eyes lock on yours—dark, certain.
 "You're going to take what I give you.
 You're going to tell me if something hits wrong.
 And you're not touching yourself until I say you can."
 He pushes in—one deliberate stroke, filling you completely.
 No careful easing this time, just intensity and presence.
 His hand slides from your hip to pin your wrist above your head, the bracelet right there in your line of sight.
 "And you're going to keep your eyes on me or on this bracelet while I fuck you."